Make Sure Your Furnace is Ready For Winter

 As you can imagine, if your furnace has a dirty, scaled-up heating exchange, the quality and comfort level of the air coming into your home will suffer because of it.
 To remove sediment, scale, and other unwanted particulates from your home’s heating exchange, use a cleaning solution that can remove scale and other sediments, as well as a sturdy, industrial-level cleaning brush to remove these unwanted remains.
 Because a heat exchange is such an important component in home comfort, making sure you have a clean and well-functioning HVAC unit is imperative to successfully combating the winter months in Central Kentucky.

 Climate Control is Here to Help!

-If you are unsure about the steps you should take in regards to preparing your furnace for winter, don’t hesitate to give the experts at Climate Control a call at 859-469-4182 and we’ll be able to help get your home comfortable again.
+If you are unsure about the steps you should take in regards to preparing your furnace for winter, don’t hesitate to give the HVAC experts at Climate Control a call at 859-469-4182 and we’ll be able to help get your home comfortable again.
 Whether it’s something small like walking your through changing your air filter to bigger jobs that may require a certified team to handle, the experts at Climate Control are here for you, 24 hours a day, 7 days a week!